 - No other financial support will be provided under the program.

 Where can I get more Information?

 For more information, call SkillsPEI's general inquiries line at 1-877-491-4766 or visit one of the SkillsPEI offices, or one of SkillsPEI's Employment Assistance Services.

 Career Connect application forms are available from your case manager.

-Administered by the Department of Economic Growth, Tourism and Culture through the Canada-PEI labour market agreements.
+Administered by the Department of Workforce, Advanced Learning and Population through the Canada-PEI labour market agreements.